garrandall/popular-music-data/tracks/divine-thing-the-soup-dragons.md

 Your Own Emotion
 Your Vanity
 Will Always Be
-Your Greatest Thing....
+Your Greatest Thing

-Chorus

-Divine Thing, Divine Thing.....
+Divine Thing, Divine Thing